Skip to main content

 Over-the-counter (OTC) hearing aids make it easier than ever to find a pair that fits your lifestyle and budget.
 As long as your hearing loss is mild to moderate, you can purchase directly online or in-store without a prescription.

-Still, having to sift through all your choices can be a lot of work.
+Still, sifting through all your choices can be a lot of work.
 With so many manufacturers, devices, and places to buy them, the decision can feel overwhelming.
 So we did the research for you.

 We compare the best OTC hearing aid brands below based on our research and testing.
 Keep reading for more details to help you choose the right hearing aids.